matomo-org/developer-documentation/docs/pull-request-reviews.md

 out to support or the forums or make a github issue, then we'd like to prevent that, either with a change to the pull request, or by creating/editing a faq so we can address these requests quickly.

+### Translations / Wording review done

+* We check that all printed strings are [translatable](/guides/translations).
+Rarely, some specific exceptions don't need to be translated if they are only triggered in certain cases.
+Any exception that may be triggered through the UI has to be translatable.
+* We check that all wordings are easy to understand, provide enough context for the user and make sense in the used context.
+* We check the provided strings for typos and grammar.
+* In GitHub translations are only provided for the `en.json` language file.
+We don't put any translations into any other language files as these are provided by the translators to ensure consistent wording is used and to ensure the translations were reviewed.

 ### Security review done

 We also want to make sure there are no security issues introduced by this pull request.
 We've created a checklist here for some security issues to look out